magnars/dash.el/README.md

     M-x package-install dash

 Or you can just dump `dash.el` in your load path somewhere.

+If you want the function combinators, then also:

+    M-x package-install dash-functional

+## Using in a package

+Add this to the big comment block at the top:

+    ;; Package-Requires: ((dash "1.8.0"))

+To get function combinators:

+    ;; Package-Requires: ((dash "1.8.0") (dash-functional "1.0.0") (emacs "24"))

 ## Functions